ohaz/antiproguard/README.md

 * copy the config.example.py to config.py and edit the lines (especially database, apktool and baksmali locations)
 * if you want to use mysql, set up a mysql database
 * after setting up the database and editing the config, run `python apkdb.py`, it'll automatically create all tables needed
+* You may have to create a folder called "decompiled" in the root folder of this application

 ## Usage